calmjs/calmjs.sassy/README.rst

 being the filename of the artifact and the value being the import location to a builder.
-A default builder function provided at ``calmjs.sassy.artifact:complete_css`` will enable the generation of a complete stylesheet, based on the default toolchain and settings:
+A default builder function provided at ``calmjs.sassy.artifact:complete_css`` will enable the generation of a complete stylesheet, based on the default toolchain and settings, with ``calmjs.sassy.artifact:complete_compressed_css`` provide a spec that will produced compressed style output.
+Note that both these builders make use of the ``libsass-python`` toolchain.

+An example entry point configuration that only produce the complete css artifact (without compression):

 .. code:: ini